brandonchinn178/categories-with-friends/README.md

-# Scattergories
+# Categories With Friends

-A web project running a multiplayer Scattergories server.
+A web project running a multiplayer game that's definitely not Scattergories.

 ## Quickstart